 DPA, DM, and SQL Sentry all have the performance monitor function.
 DM comes with many more built-in alerts (out of the box) and reports, but all allow the user to customize additional alerts and reports.
 SQL Sentry in my opinion just has a better way of displaying the current and past performance of the Database server.
 This is very dependent on the DBA maintaining the DB servers and is more taste than objectivity.

 If you are looking for a database server performance monitor, health and alert-oriented tools like Idera’s DM or SQL Sentry (or SolarWinds’ own SAM) may be the right choice.

 On the other hand, if you are looking at performance analysis to understand what is causing performance issues and how to solve them, then DPA is a clear choice.

 • You may be wondering why there are almost no IO waits on the client test DB server.
 The client DB server has 256gb of ram and spinning hard drives (no SAN).
-Since the client database is roughly 350gb, most of the active data resides in the buffer cache – hence minimal physical IO.
+Since the client database is roughly 350gb, most of the active data reside in the buffer cache – hence minimal physical IO.
 When there is physical IO, latency is low through RAID 10 direct storage.
 Always On is the disaster recovery model.

 • DM picked up the fact and alerted me that I had not accomplished any DBCC CheckDBs on the production databases.
 I already knew this since I have a process that backs up these DBs every night, copies the backup files to a development server, restores the DBs there, and then performs a CheckDB integrity check there.
 Happiness for me is not receiving an email at about 10 p.m. at night advising of a backup or DB integrity issue.